lmarkley/opselenium/README.md

 - Selenium 3.141.0
 - Latest Chrome WebDriver

-[^noninvasive]: I began with the assumption that if you alter any part of the "stack", you make all of the people mad.
+<a name="notmad">1</a>: I began with the assumption that if you alter any part of the "stack", you make all of the people mad.
 I've decided I'd rather not do that.